2. How are membranes classified according to their permeability?

-15. What is the energy source used in active transport through biological membranes?
+15. What energy source is used in active transport through biological membranes?

 The energy necessary for active transport (against the concentration gradient of the transported substance) to occur comes from ATP molecules.
-The active transportation uses chemical energy from ATP.
+Active transport uses chemical energy from ATP.

 16. What is the difference between simple and facilitated diffusion?
-Facilitated by which type of molecule does the term “facilitated” mean?
+What does the term “facilitated” refer to?

 Simple diffusion is the direct passage of substances across the membrane in favor of their concentration gradient.
-In facilitated diffusion the movement of substances is also in favor of their concentration gradient but the substances move bound to specific molecules that act as “permeabilizers”, i.e., facilitators of their passage through the membrane.
+In facilitated diffusion, the movement of substances is also in favor of their concentration gradient but the substances move bound to specific molecules that act as “permeabilizers”, that is, facilitators of their passage through the membrane.

-17. How does the intensity of simple diffusion vary in relation to the concentration gradient of the moved substance?
+17. How does the intensity of simple diffusion vary depending on the relation to the concentration gradient of the transported substance?

-The higher the concentration gradient of a substance the more intense its simple diffusion will be.
-If the concentration gradient diminishes the intensity of simple diffusion diminishes too.
+The higher the concentration gradient of a substance, the more intense its simple diffusion will be.
+If the concentration gradient diminishes, the intensity of simple diffusion also diminishes.

-18. How does the intensity of facilitated diffusion vary in relation to the concentration of the moved substance?
+18. How does the intensity of facilitated diffusion vary depending on the concentration of the transported substance?
 What is the limiting factor?

-Like simple diffusion facilitated diffusion is more intense when the concentration gradient of the substance increases and less intense when the gradient lessens.
-In facilitated diffusion however there is a limiting factor: the quantity of the permeases that facilitate the transport through the membrane.
-Even in a situation in which the concentration gradient of the diffusing substance increases, if there are not enough permeases to perform the transport there will be no increase in the intensity of the diffusion.
-This situation is called saturation of the transport proteins and it represents the point at which the maximum transport capacity of the substance across the membrane is achieved.
+Like simple diffusion, facilitated diffusion is more intense when the concentration gradient of the substance is higher and less intense when the gradient is lower.
+However, in facilitated diffusion, there is a limiting factor: the quantity of the permeases that facilitate transport through the membrane.
+Even in a situation in which the concentration gradient of the diffusing substance is high, if there are not enough permeases to carry out the transport there will be no increase in the intensity of the diffusion.
+This situation is called saturation of the transport proteins and it represents the point at which the maximum transport capacity of the substance across the membrane is reached.

-The action of facilitator proteins in facilitated diffusion makes this type of diffusion faster than simple diffusion under equal concentration gradients of the moved substance.
+The action of facilitator proteins in facilitated diffusion makes this type of diffusion faster than simple diffusion (for the same concentration gradient of the transported substance).

-20. How does facilitated diffusion present similarities with enzymatic chemical reactions?
+20. What does facilitated diffusion have in common with enzymatic chemical reactions?

-One of the main examples of facilitated transport is the entrance of glucose from the blood into cells.
-Glucose from blood binds to specific permeases (hexose-transporting permeases) present in the cell membrane and by diffusion facilitated by these proteins it enters the cell to play its metabolic functions.
+One of the main examples of facilitated transport is the entrance of glucose from blood into cells.
+Glucose from blood binds to specific permeases (hexose-transporting permeases) present in the cell membrane and, via diffusion facilitated by these proteins, it enters the cell to carry out its metabolic functions.

-Facilitated diffusion resembles chemical catalysis because the transported substances bind to permeases like substrates bind to enzymes and in addition, after one transport job is concluded, the permease is not consumed and can perform other successive transports.
+Facilitated diffusion resembles chemical catalysis because the transported substances bind to permeases like substrates bind to enzymes and, after one transport job is finished, the permease is not consumed and can transport other molecules.

 21. What are some examples of biological activities in which osmosis plays an important role?